 Organic Contaminants-Includes synthetic and volatile organic chemicals, which are industrial and petroleum process byproducts and can also come from gas stations, urban storm water runoff and septic systems.
-Treatment Technique (TT)-A required process intended to reduce the level of contaminant in drinking water.

 Additional Information

 Chlorine Disinfectant-The most common drinking water treatment is disinfection.
 Disinfection is considered to be the primary mechanism to kill bacteria and other germs to prevent the spread of waterborne diseases.
 Chlorine is the most widely used drinking water disinfectant.
 Disinfectants combine with organic and inorganic matter present in water to form chemicals called disinfection byproducts.
 The EPA sets standards for controlling the levels of disinfectants and disinfection byproducts in drinking water.
 The water quality chart in this report reflects these standards and the utility's ability to meet those standards.